Prompts to Proxies: Emulating Human Preferences via a Compact LLM Ensemble: Prompts to Proxies ( )

 \subsection{Attributes as Control Handles}

-As a crucial part of the active endowment generation logic, we use attributes to shape model preferences.
-This approach, though counter-intuitive at first glance, is in fact a deliberate reverse engineering design choice.
-In humans, attributes such as ideology, dispositions, or values are better understood as reflections or downstream manifestations of latent preferences.
-However, language models do not possess preferences in the human sense.
-As next-token prediction machines, their behavior is shaped by statistical associations learned from human text corpora.
-This distinction allows us to invert the causal direction: rather than treating attributes as reflections of internal preference states, we tap into the pattern matching nature of LLMs and use attributes as \textit{control handles} to steer model behavior.
+Language models, as next-token predictors, lack intrinsic preferences like humans.
+Their outputs are governed by statistical associations learned from text corpora and shaped by the user prompts.
+The prompt space is far too vast to explore in an unstructured manner.
+To address this, we adopt a structured prompting strategy based on \textit{attributes}—interpretable factors, such as ideology, dispositions, or values, whose variation is likely to influence preference expression. \algname treats attributes as \textit{control handles} for steering model behavior.\footnote{This contrasts from the human case, where such attributes are typically viewed as reflections of latent preferences. \algname's active endowment generation deliberately leverages this inversion: rather than inferring attributes from preferences, it uses attributes to shape the model’s expressed preferences.}

-To ensure that attributes effectively steer model preferences, we design a preset \textit{attribute bank} that draws inspiration from theories across diverse social science disciplines, such as economics, political science, management science, and psychology.
-The bank is organized hierarchically: individual attributes are grouped into \textit{modes}, each representing a coherent subject area (e.g., values and beliefs, cognitive biases, or political ideology).
-These modes are further clustered into higher-level \textit{templates}, which reflect different design purposes or theoretical orientations.
+\algname constructs endowments (persona profiles) by drawing attributes from the \textit{attribute bank} and instantiating each attribute with a specific value through a specialized LLM termed \textit{endowment model} (cf. Appendix \ref{sec:endowmentmodel})\footnote{The use of endowment model ensures the created endowment remains coherent and interpretable to human readers.}.
+The preset attribute bank for \algname lists example attributes taken from different social science disciplines, such as economics and political science.
+The bank is organized hierarchically: individual attributes are grouped into \textbf{modes}, each representing a coherent subject area (e.g., cognitive biases, political ideology).
+These modes are further clustered into higher-level \textbf{templates}, which reflect different design purposes or theoretical orientations.
+Figure \ref{fig:attribute_bank} offers a structured view of the attribute bank and the endowment generation workflow.

+While the attribute bank ensures structured coverage, we also enable dynamic discovery through two \textit{freeform templates} that are specific to the survey under analysis.
+The \textbf{survey} template prompts an LLM \textit{attribute learner} to extract decision-making factors from the overall survey topic.
+The \textbf{question} template derives attributes for a specific survey question.
+These attributes are added to the bank only for the survey run.
+This hybrid approach balances theory- and data-driven methods, enabling human-AI co-discovery of key preference descriptors.